vspinu/imenu-anywhere/README.md

 By default `imenu-anywhere` uses `completing-read` for completion.
-If you are using `ido-ubiquitous` or `helm-mode` which redefine `completing-read-function` your are done.
-Otherwise you can use any of the available wrappers:
+If you are using `ido-ubiquitous` or `helm-mode` which redefine `completing-read-function` you are set.
+Otherwise you can use any of the provided wrappers directly:

   - `ido-imenu-anywhere`,
   - `ivy-imenu-anywhere` or
   - `helm-imenu-anywhere`

-For the last two you will need to install `ivy` or `helm` separately.
+For the last two wrappers you will need to install `ivy` or `helm` separately.

 ## Configuration

-By default `imenu-anywhere` makes tags available from buffers with the same mode, same project and friendly buffers defined by modes in `imenu-anywhere-friendly-modes`.
-You can configure filtering strategies with `imenu-anywhere-buffer-filter-functions`.
+By default `imenu-anywhere` makes tags available from buffers with the same mode, same project and friendly modes defined by `imenu-anywhere-friendly-modes`.
+You can configure the filtering strategies with `imenu-anywhere-buffer-filter-functions`.

 ## License